World Series: Dodgers and Astros dominance continued

-Freddie Freeman was the first player to hit walk-off home runs in consecutive World Series.
+Freddie Freeman was the first player to hit walk-off home runs in two different World Series.

 In 2024, the New York Yankees returned for the first time since their 2009 championship, meeting the Los Angeles Dodgers in a matchup that had not happened since 1981.
 The Dodgers, with home field advantage, took the first 2 games at Dodger Stadium, and the first game at Yankee Stadium to take a 3–0 lead.
 The Yankees won Game 4, and then held a 5–0 lead in Game 5, but lost 7–6, giving the Dodgers their second title in five years and first since 2020.
 Freddie Freeman was awarded the World Series MVP trophy after hitting home runs in each of the first four games, including a walk-off grand slam in Game 1.

 In 2025, the Fall Classic was a close contest for both Los Angeles and Toronto as each club matched the other's dominant performances.
 Toronto won Game 1 with a high-scoring 11–4 victory while the Dodgers won Game 2 with several late runs.
 The Dodgers won Game 3 in 18 innings, capped off by Freddie Freeman's walk-off home run.
 Toronto took advantage of the Dodgers’ struggling bullpen in Games 4 and 5, with the Blue Jays assuming a 3–2 series lead.
 However, the Dodgers prevailed in a low-scoring Game 6 to send the series into a winner-take-all Game 7.
 Toronto held control for a majority of the final game, but Dodgers Miguel Rojas hit a crucial game-tying home-run, and kept the Jays from scoring in the ninth.
 In the 11th, Will Smith hit a go-ahead home run for the Dodgers, then Yoshinobu Yamamoto (pitching on zero day's rest after starting Game 6) withstood a late Blue Jays rally to end the game and the series, 4–3 in favor of Los Angeles.
 The 2025 World Series has been cited as among the greatest World Series of all time.